 Care planning assistance.
 Dementia care specialists can help you with where you are now—and help you plan for the future.

 Support group connection.
 Dementia care specialists can connect you with caregiver support groups where you live.

-- Help communities become dementia-friendly where people with dementia can remain active and safe, and caregivers can feel supported by their community.
+Help creating places where people with dementia can remain active and safe.

 For more information on the services provided by the DCS or to request a memory screen, please contact the ADRC of Buffalo and Pepin Counties at (866) 578-2372 or check out our Living Well with Dementia Care brochure and Dementia Care Resource Guide for Buffalo and Pepin Counties!

 What else can a Dementia Care Specialist do?

 All kinds of things!